Kauzok/MinerUnearthed/Release/README.md

 - `Drill Charge` and `Backblast` are high mobility options with invincibility during and slightly after their dashes.
 - `Drill Charge` will always go the full distance, and increases damage by being held to charge longer.
 - `Backblast` can be held to go backwards farther.
 Use as a long mobility option, or to stay in combos.
 - `To the Stars`, when used correctly, can land huge damage on larger enemies.
-Use lower to the ground to maximize its damage.

 Read Gnome's original mod page for more detailed descriptions.
 Gameplay is still the same for the most part